The ACCESS Program is a Michigan College/University Partnership

-Access to College and Careers with Excellence through Student Services
+Access to College and Careers with Excellence through Student Services (ACCESS)

 POSSE is a network-based student organization which seeks to cater and increase its members in the areas of academic ability, social network suitability, campus and community accountability, and an overall potential to graduate from an accredited program at the University of Michigan-Flint.